 There are so many techniques that can be used to give a piece of furniture that “wow” factor.
 From distressing, to stenciling to transfers, a furniture artist has many tools at their disposal.
 The most frequent question I get, however, centers around obtaining an antiqued look.
-There are three ways to achieve that look, wax, glaze, and stain.
+There are three ways to achieve that look, wax, glaze, or stain.
 This leads to the big question, “Which one is best?”

 So let’s talk a minute about the three options and when and why you’d want to use each one.
 I’m going to start with WAX.
 Wax is an oil based product.
 It’s best applied with a brush and clean up is with mineral spirits.
 When I used to paint with chalk type paints, I would have to seal with clear wax and then could apply dark wax for the antique look.
 One of the BIG reasons I switched to Fusion Mineral Paint is that it is self sealing and I don’t have to wax it!
 I can, however, use dark wax as an antiquing medium and don’t have to apply a clear wax first.

 Wax has been around for years and Fusion’s wax is my favorite.
-It has low VOCs and is like whipped butter – so easy to use.
+It is low odor and is like whipped butter – so easy to use.
 But I don’t use it often.
 It’s not highly durable and doesn’t provide a waterproof surface so I’ll only use it on the sides or decorative accents of a piece.
 This desk has Espresso Wax applied to the Mustard paint, but the top is stained to ensure great durability.

 Coal Black with Liming Wax

 Mustard with Espresso Wax